samtron1412/docs/misc/common-term.md

 desired results/satisfaction.
 Ambition describes a determination, a commitment – almost a disciplinary course of action.

+# Hobby

+An activity that you do for pleasure when you are not working.
+Fun things.

 # Geek

 A person have enthusiasm about something or a person obsessed with a